Can Felons Vote in Illinois?

 - In the process of appealing a felony charge or a felony conviction

-After your sentence, you are considered an ex-felon, and your criminal record cannot stand in the way of your vote.
+After your sentence, you're an ex-felon, and your criminal record can't stand in the way of your vote.

 Felon Voting Rights Under Illinois State Law

-The county voting registry will no longer see your name on this list, and you will not be stopped from voting.
-Your eligibility to vote is handled through the Illinois Secretary of State.
-Remember that you may need to show proof that you served your sentence if the registry is behind on data.
+The county voting registry will no longer see your name on this list, and you can register and vote.
+The Illinois Secretary of State handles voter eligibility.
+Remember that you may need proof that you served your sentence if the registry is behind on data.

 A Felony Doesn't Mean You Lose Your Voting Rights

-Rest assured that a felony conviction and serving time does not take away your right to vote forever.
-You do not need to do anything after leaving jail or prison to reinstate your voting rights.
+Rest assured that a felony conviction and serving time don't take away your right to vote forever.
+You don't need to do anything after leaving jail or prison to reinstate your voting rights.
 If a polling place does not let you vote, you may need to:

 - Show proof you served your sentence

-- Call the Sectary of State's office to ask why your name is still on the felony conviction list
+- Call the Secretary of State's office to ask why your name is still on the felony conviction list

-- Get help from an attorney experienced in voting rights restoration
+- Get help from an attorney experienced in the restoration of rights

-If this is the first time you have voted in years, you will need to complete voter registration or re-register to vote.
-You can vote in any state or federal election as long as your sentence was served, and your name is no longer on the felony conviction list.
+If this is the first time you have voted in years, you must complete voter registration or re-register to vote.
+You can vote in any state or federal election as long as you complete your sentence, and your name is no longer on the felony conviction list.

-You have the right to use an absentee or mail-in ballot for early voting in upcoming elections.
-You cannot be stopped from voting if:
+You can use an absentee or mail-in ballot for early voting in upcoming elections.
+You can vote if:

 - You don't have a government-issued ID.
-Check this list for other forms of acceptable IDs, or you can choose to sign an affidavit that says you don't have a photo ID.
+Check this list for other forms of acceptable IDs.
+You can sign an affidavit that says you don't have a photo ID.

 - You are overseas but still a resident of Illinois.
 You can use a mail-in ballot or seek help for overseas voters.

-- You can prove you served your sentence, or your name has been removed from the felony conviction list.
+- You can prove you served your sentence, or your name is no longer on the felony conviction list.

 Other States and the Future of Felony Disenfranchisement

-Since state law determines which felons get to vote, there are many states that still do not allow felons to vote after they have served their sentences.
+State law determines which felons get to vote, and many states still don't allow felons to vote after they have served their sentences.
 Others have used executive orders to establish voting rights for all citizens.
 Some states have a two-year waiting period following release to restore voting rights.

-There is a movement to stop the disenfranchisement of felons nationwide.
+There is a voting rights restoration movement to stop the disenfranchisement of felons nationwide.
 Many argue that all people with felony convictions, including those in prison, should be able to vote.
 The U.S. Supreme Court has consistently held that it's up to the states, not the federal government, to make these decisions.

 Learn About Voting While in Prison

-While you cannot vote, there is still an opportunity to be ready to vote upon your release.
+While you can't vote while in prison, there is still a way to vote upon your release.